PhantomPilots/AutoFarming/BOTS_README.md

 1. UR Escanor
 2. LR Lostvayne with relic
 3. Freyr
-4. Thonar with relic, and True Awakened.
+4. Thonar with relic and crit-res gear with crit-res rolls.
+Ideally True Awakened too.

 Requirements:
 1. Start the script from within the Dogs floors screen.